Medically reviewed by Drugs.com. Last updated on Jun 22, 2021.

 - What is the expected recovery time?

-- How will the anesthetic be administered — with a face mask, injection or intravenous (IV) line — and who will administer it?
+- How will the anesthesia be administered — with a face mask, injection or intravenous (IV) line?

 - Start talking about the hospital visit a few days before the procedure.